 eyed as site for another public course - The Globe and Mail – March

 The golf course proposal never proceeded.

-years, the vision of Lois James and Save the Rouge Valley System was
+over years of being ignored, booed at public meetings, etc., the vision of Lois James and Save the Rouge Valley System (SRVS) was

 simple and it was consistent: